-Like any massage, this type of massage should not hurt, as pain is never the goal of a massage treatment.
-However, some discomfort during the procedure is normal, as the muscles that are being worked on are often stressed and sore to begin with.
-Unlike many forms of traditional massage, deep tissue or therapeutic massage may cause an initial increase in pain and discomfort.
-The pain should subside a day or two after your massage, and you should feel an improvement in your symptoms.
+In general bodywork should not hurt, as pain is never the goal of treatment.
+However, some discomfort during the procedure can be normal, as the muscles and areas of concern are often stressed and sore to begin with.
+Unlike many forms of traditional massage, therapeutic and medical bodywork may cause an initial increase in pain and discomfort.
+The pain should subside a day or two after your session, and you should feel an improvement in your symptoms.

-Pain Relief – The Mayo Clinic notes that massage therapy can be used to help manage pain.
-Sessions can target specific areas of pain like a sprained ankle, or they can be used to help manage the chronic pain that comes with conditions like arthritis.
-By using strokes that improve circulation and increase body-wide relaxation, the massage therapist can help make many painful conditions more bearable.
-The focus of therapeutic massage is integration and function of the layers of muscle tissue, tendons/ligaments and fascia (the protective layer surrounding muscles, bones and joints).
+Pain Relief – The Mayo Clinic notes that massage therapy [and bodywork] can be used to help manage pain.
+Sessions can target specific areas of pain like a sprained ankle, or they can be used to help manage the chronic pain that comes with conditions like arthritis or fibromyalgia.
+The focus of therapeutic and medical bodywork is the integration of function between the layers of muscle tissue, tendons/ligaments and fascia (the protective layer surrounding muscles, bones and joints), and skeleton.
 Athletes, dancers and people with physically demanding jobs can sustain muscle damage that goes deeply into the body.
-This can also be the case for people who have been in accidents or who have physical limitations.
-Core muscles can tighten into bunches causing chronic pain and discomfort.
+This can also be the case for people who have been in accidents, surgeries or who have physical limitations.
+Core muscles can tighten causing chronic pain and discomfort.

 Don’t expect overnight relief of pain.
 Quite often the chronic pain and muscle damage has built up over time and it may take several sessions begin to heal.
 Though you will feel some immediate relief, expect to continue the therapy for a while before you decide if it’s helping you or not.

-Considerations: it is important to communicate openly and honestly with your therapist.
-If you have any special needs and individual preferences; for example your level of comfort during the massage should be optimally maintained throughout, and if it is not you should say so.
+Considerations: it is important to communicate openly and honestly with your therapist especially regarding special needs and individual preferences.
 If you prefer oil to lotion or vice versa, if you do not like scented oils and lotions, whether the room is too warm or too cold, etc. These minor yet important concerns should be voiced to ensure an open and pleasant experience.